Best Colombian Drinks: Best 23 Colombian Beverages And Non-Alcoholic Drinks In Colombia

 21. Masato de Arroz

-Masato de Arroz is a non alcoholic drink in Colombia or could be alcoholic.
+Masato de Arroz is a non-alcoholic drink in Colombia or could be alcoholic.
 Masato de arroz is made of rice, corn and pineapple.
-Masato de arroz is used in off the beaten path areas and also in neighbor countries like Peru in South America.
+Masato de arroz is used in off-the-beaten-path areas and also in neighboring countries like Peru in South America.